IamWill9/StudyApp/README.md

 ## License / Use

 Educational use only.
-USE THE DUMPS TO TEST THE GAINED KNOWLEDGE, THE TRIALS BEFORE YOU ARE BUT MIRRORS OF YOUR LEARNING, FACE THEM, LEST YOU BETRAY YOUR OWN POTENTIAL.
+USE THE DUMPS TO TEST YOUR KNOWLEDGE, THE TRIALS BEFORE YOU ARE BUT MIRRORS OF YOUR LEARNING, FACE THEM, LEST YOU BETRAY YOUR OWN POTENTIAL.